Kori-hq/kotour/README.md

 ## Core Loop (V2): Private Interaction → Offline Experience → Settlement

-1) A conversation moves from group chat to 1:1 chat via an invite mechanism (initiated with C-tokens to discourage spam and signal intent).
+1) A conversation moves from group chat to 1:1 chat via an invite mechanism <br>
+   (initiated with C-tokens to discourage spam and signal intent).

 2) The visitor requests a casual offline interaction